Kurt H. Becker

-Kurt H. Becker is a physicist and entrepreneur.
+Kurt H. Becker is an American physicist and entrepreneur.
 His research focuses on experimental atomic, chemical, and plasma physics.
 He is vice dean of research, innovation, and entrepreneurship at New York University Polytechnic School of Engineering.
 Becker holds seven patents regarding the generation and maintenance of atmospheric-pressure plasmas and their application.

 Career

 In 1984, Becker began working at Lehigh University.
 He was head of the physics and engineering physics department, as well as associate director of the center for environmental systems at Stevens Institute of Technology.
 In 2001, he received the Thomas Alva Edison Patent Award from the Research and Development Council of New Jersey.
 Becker joined New York University Polytechnic School of Engineering in March 2007 when he was appointed associate provost for research and technology initiatives and dean of sciences and arts.
 Becker oversees the NYU Incubator programs which support startup companies, including ACRE, the NYC clean-tech incubator, and NYU's first incubator at Varick St. in lower Manhattan.

 In July 2009, Becker was appointed the third editor-in-chief of The European Physical Journal D: Atomic, Molecular, Optical and Plasma Physics to work with Franco Gianturco and Claude Fabre.
 His focus at the journal was low-temperature plasma physics.

 Becker is a consultant for Ionicon Analytik, a gas analysis instrument company in Austria.
 He is also a fellow of the American Physical Society and the National Academy of Inventors.
 Becker has also received the SASP Erwin Scroedinger Medal of the University of Innsbruck.